-Dozens injured in Jerusalem clashes between Palestinians and police
+Palestinians and Israeli police clash in Jerusalem over planned Arab evictions

 “The Israeli occupation will pay the price for its aggression and appalling infringement of the Muslims’ right to perform prayers at the mosque,” Hamas, the governing militant group in the Gaza Strip, said in a statement Saturday.

-The group called for protests in Gaza Saturday and police said they expected gatherings in Israel and the West Bank as well.
+The group called for protests in Gaza on Saturday, and police said they also expected gatherings in Israel and the West Bank.
 Officials said the potential for further clashes was high in coming days.
 Sunday will mark another Muslim holy day expected to draw large crowds of worshipers and the beginning of Jerusalem Day, which marks the takeover of the Old City by Israel in 1967.

 The clashes followed weeks of building tensions in the city.

-Police and protesters faced-off over several nights at the beginning of Ramadan when young Palestinians gathered at the Old City’s Damascus Gate.
+Police and protesters faced off over several nights at the beginning of Ramadan when young Palestinians gathered at the Old City’s Damascus Gate.
 Militants fired dozens of rockets from Gaza in solidarity, which fell without causing injury.
 Those clashes eased when police removed restrictive fencing from the site at the behest of city leaders.

-Israel characterizes the dispute as a technical property fight while Palestinians and Israeli human rights groups say it is part of a systematic and growing effort to create Jewish enclaves within the Arab neighborhoods of East Jerusalem.
+Israel characterizes the dispute as a technical property fight, while Palestinians and Israeli human rights groups say it is part of a systematic and growing effort to create Jewish enclaves within the Arab neighborhoods of East Jerusalem.
 It is just one of several eviction fights being waged around the city.

-Dozen of Palestinian activists have been gathering daily in Sheikh Jarrah over the past week, occasionally clashing with police and Jewish counter protesters.
+Dozens of Palestinian activists have been gathering daily in Sheikh Jarrah over the past week, occasionally clashing with police and Jewish counterprotesters.

-Itmar Ben-Gvir, a parliament member and the provocative leader of far-right party with roots in the banned Kahanist movement, set up a temporary “office” under an awning near the standoff.
-He removed it after pleas from security officials, and reportedly from the office of his ally, Prime Minister Benjamin Netanyahu.
+Itamar Ben-Gvir, a parliament member and the provocative leader of a far-right party with roots in the banned Kahanist movement, set up a temporary “office” under an awning near the standoff.
+He removed it after pleas from security officials and reportedly from the office of his ally, Prime Minister Benjamin Netanyahu.

 Following Friday’s clashes, U.S. officials called on Israeli and Palestinian leaders to “de-escalate tensions and bring a halt to the violence.”